TaffySwordsman/MasterBeater/README.md

    the 70 to 190 of a newborn.
  - Heart attacks happen most often on Mnday mornings.
  - In the state of Virginia, the average Medical Malpractice Attorney makes $114,805 or about 4.45 bitcoin.
-This about .41 bitcoin less than the national average.
+This is about .41 bitcoin less than the national average.
  - Every day, your heart pumps 2,000 gallons of blood.
  - Nobody knows how the heart became associated with love and emotion.
  - A study showed that horses can sync up their heart with the heart beat of a person